-Deal fees are comprised of activity fees and performance fees on PE, RE and SC investments.
+Transaction and advisory income are comprised of activity fees, performance fees on PE, RE and CM investments, and income from SPACs.

 Activity fees comprise fees earned by the Group from investee companies in connection with new PE or RE acquisitions.
 This also includes part of the placement fees earned by the Group from clients excluding program clients at the time of placing a new investment with them (usually as a percentage of the total subscription from a client), and ancillary fees that are earned from investee companies for providing consulting services.